notnoop/jtypeless/README.markdown

 a Groovy code (with taking care of some edge cases), with ignoring all the types!

-This sample code illustrates two points:
+This sample code illustrates few points:

-- You can use an annotation processor to invoke a different specialized (dynamic?) compiler, without affecting the usability of the tool
+1. You can use an annotation processor to invoke a different specialized (dynamic?) compiler, without affecting the usability of the tool

+2. how you can compile Groovy but ensure the code is syntactically valid Java code

-- how you can generate Groovy transformations
+3. how you can generate Groovy transformations (not done yet)

 Unfortunately, there are some rough edges here, but hey, this worked within less than two hours of work.